 After a quick Google search Azmi booked a free consultation at an Ashley and Martin medical hair loss centre.
 He was able to discuss his hypertension and finally felt as though he had found a real solution.
 He was diagnosed with Norwood III vertex hair loss and his consultant felt confident that she would be able to help him with his alopecia – especially because he had addressed the problem early.

 Azmi enrolled in a tailored 12 month RealGROWTH® treatment program with DHT inhibitors and low level laser therapy and the results speak for themselves; the bald spot on his crown had covered over with thick and healthy new growth.
 Both Azmi, and his family, are very pleased with the results and glad they sought out professional help before it was too late.

 *name changed to protect privacy

-- Case Study: Client’s father amazed by his young son’s regrowth results
+- Case Study: Client’s hair loss stress alleviated by amazing regrowth results

 - DRAFT Case Study: Client So Impressed He Sends Progress Photos Back Home to Family